 Quality of Ingredients

 Anything that touches your teeth needs to be high quality and safe.
 With professional treatments, this isn’t a big concern; no reputable dentist would use anything besides dental-grade ingredients.
-Still, we took the time to check the active ingredients and make sure they’re safe.
+Still, we took time to read up on the active ingredients.

 In-office treatments are less convenient than at-home ones because you have to attend at least one appointment to get them.
 Still, some are more convenient than others.
 We tried to focus on fast and simple treatments unless their results justify more time and extra steps, like KöR.